 |Panasonic G2« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Panasonic G2|

 Both the GH5s and the D750 are recent models that feature in their makers' current product line-up.
 The D750 replaced the earlier Nikon D700, while the GH5s does not have a direct predecessor.

 Review summary: Panasonic GH5s vs Nikon D750

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Panasonic GH5s better than the Nikon D750 or vice versa?
 The listing below highlights the relative strengths of the two models.